SerbanMarinescu/Note-App-2.0/README.md

 <br></br>

 ## Accessing Private Notes
-- ### To be able to view private notes, the user needs to verify their fingerprint using the scanner that opens upon selecting a private note.
+- ### To be able to view private notes, the user needs to verify their fingerprint using the prompt that opens upon selecting the note.
 <div align="center">
   <img src="https://github.com/SerbanMarinescu/Note-App-2.0/blob/51b8a2802f0d4abf846d639f822314d3a21ab6c2/images/FingerprintPrompt.png" width=200>
 </div>